-As per the Children's Hospital GME Support Reauthorization Act of 2013, a freestanding hospital that meets the following criteria may be eligible as a newly qualified hospital for CHGME payments depending on the level of funding appropriated to the program:
+As per the Children's Hospital GME Support Reauthorization Act of 2013 (Public Law 113-98), a freestanding hospital that meets the following criteria may be eligible as a newly qualified hospital for CHGME payments depending on the level of funding appropriated to the program:

 - 1. It has a Medicare payment agreement and is excluded from the Medicare inpatient hospital prospective payment system (IPPS) pursuant to section 1886(d)(1)(B) of the Social Security Act and its accompanying regulations; - 2.
 Its inpatients are predominantly individuals under 18 years of age; - 3.
+It has an approved medical residency training program as defined in section 1886(h)(5)(A) of the Social Security Act; - 4.
+It is not otherwise qualified to receive payments under this section or section 1886(h) of the Social Security Act.
+For those free-standing children's hospitals that met the above requirements as of April 7, 2014, when the Secretary has not previously determined an average number of FTE residents under section 1886(h)(4) of the Social Security Act, the Secretary may establish such number of FTE residents for the purposes of calculating CHGME program payments.

-It is not otherwise qualified to receive payments under this section or section 1886(H) of the Social Security Act. - (1) A hospital with a 3300 series Medicare provider number would meet this criterion (i.e., 55-3300). - (2)A children's teaching hospital is considered "freestanding" if it does not operate under a Medicare hospital provider number assigned to a larger health care entity that receives Medicare GME payments.
+(1) A hospital with a 3300 series Medicare provider number would meet this criterion (i.e., 55-3300).

+(2)A children's teaching hospital is considered "freestanding" if it does not operate under a Medicare hospital provider number assigned to a larger health care entity that receives Medicare GME payments.